 UFS Storage Type | 3.1 | 4.0 |

-After considering the technical specifications alone, the 8 Gen 3 seems to be at an advantage with faster UFS 4.0 storage, faster clock speeds and a better manufacturing node from TSMC.On the contrary, the Tensor G4 still relies on the outdated UFS 3.1 storage and has lower clock speeds too.
+The 8 Gen 3 has an edge based on specs alone.
+It has faster UFS 4.0 storage, higher clock speeds, and a better TSMC manufacturing node.
+In contrast, the Tensor G4 has outdated UFS 3.1 storage and lower clock speeds.

 Now, let’s look at the benchmark scores of both flagship chipsets.
 These scores have been compiled from online reviews and our personal experience of the Snapdragon 8 Gen 3.